RedisLabs/redislabs-docs/content/rv/quick-setup.md

 1. Select the protocol (Redis or Memcached).
 1. Enter the dataset size - The estimated size of your data.
 You can specify 1GB for a small database.
-1. Define if you want to have database replication (note that when enabling the database will consume twice the amount of memory).
+1. Define if you want to have database replication (note that when enabling the database consumes twice the amount of memory).
 1. Select [data persistence] (/rv/concepts/data-persistence/) policy.
-1. Define if the database will support [OSS Cluster API] (/rs/concepts/data-access/oss-cluster-api/).
+1. Define if the database supports [OSS Cluster API] (/rs/concepts/data-access/oss-cluster-api/).
 1. Throughput - You can define your estimated total throughput you expect from your database by either specifying the required ops/sec or number of shards needed.
 1. Modules - You can select which Redis Module you want to load to your database.
 In case you select 'RediSearch' please provide the estimated number of documents you are going to index.
 1. Click **Save** and enter the number of databases with these settings that you would like to provision.
 To add more rows, click the plus.